deployphp/docs/tasks.md

 option('tag', null, InputOption::VALUE_OPTIONAL, 'Tag to deploy.');
 ```

-To get the input inside a task this can be used:
+To get the input inside a task, this can be used:

 ``` php
 task('foo:bar', function() {